The Sea And Sand of MUI NE

 Shopping on the beach of Mui Ne.

-This perfect scenario at the break of day was just too beautiful and made the whole trip to otherwise a bit pointless beach resort of Mui Ne worth the trip.
+This perfect scenario at the break of day was just too beautiful and made the whole trip to the otherwise a bit pointless beach resort of Mui Ne worth the trip.

 Beware of False Economies

 After that early morning tour, I spent the rest of the day on the beach – where I got duped by some hotel watchman who illegally rented out one of the exclusively for hotel guests reserved beach beds for a neck-cutting price.
-But what the heck.
+But what the heck?

 My next destination was Da Lat, called The City of Eternal Spring, a cool yet sumptuous scenic little town up in Vietnam’s Central Highlands.